LuisaVoicu/IS_L4_Design_Patterns/README.md

 # (Some) Design Patterns in a Nutshell
 ### Remarks
 * All resources are taken from [Refactoring Guru](https://refactoring.guru/).
 * Here are briefly presented some design patterns.
-Click on the name for each pattern for more details :D
+You can click on the name of each Design Pattern for more details :D

 ## Creational Patterns
 ### [Abstract Factory](LearningDesignPatterns/src/CreationalPatterns/AbstractFactory/Description.md)